From outdoor events to community education, here's a taste of what we do!

 Eagle Scout candidate Nicholas Gebhardt along with 31 troop members and parents installed 7 benches, each with a Leave No Trace principle etched in front, installed interpretive signs, and did major improvements on the trails at the Pulte Outdoor Education trail.
 The trail area abuts the Hassayampa Elementary School along the Hassayampa River.

-After many years of work by BLM, County, Town, Chamber & WCF leaders, an agreement was signed on March 27, 2019 between BLM & Maricopa County to start implementing Vulture Mountains Regional Park.
+After many years of work by Wickenburg Conservation Foundation leaders, BLM, Maricopa County, and Wickenburg Town and Chamber, an agreement was signed on March 27, 2019 between BLM & Maricopa County to start implementing Vulture Mountains Regional Park.
 Our representatives former supervisor Max Wilson and present Supervisor Clint Hickman made sure our local voices were heard.
 By unanimous vote, the Board of Supervisors approved the agenda item and signed documents to move forward.
+Attending from Wickenburg were: Penny Pietre, Bernadine McCollum, Julie Brooks and Royce Kardinal.

 American Hiking Society crew spent a week in March 2019 improving and re-routing approximately 5 miles of trails at Sophie's Flat.
 They truly made a difference.